Encord Computer Vision Glossary

 The need for NMS arises from the fact that object detection algorithms frequently produce several bounding boxes for a single object, especially when the object is partially hidden or masked by other objects.
 The technique may display a single, more precise bounding box for each object in the image by using NMS to get rid of these unnecessary bounding boxes.

-In conclusion, NMS and anchor boxes are crucial tools used in object detection algorithms to recognise and categorize things in a picture.
+In conclusion, NMS and anchor boxes are crucial tools used in object detection algorithms to recognize and categorize things in a picture.
 With the use of NMS, which helps to eliminate overlapping or redundant bounding boxes and present a more accurate representation of the objects in the image, anchor boxes give the algorithm a preset set of bounding boxes to work with.